NAS Fallon Detachment 2021

-Aviation Electronics Technician 3rd Class Christian Lenington, from Tyler, Texas, assigned to Helicopter Sea Combat (HSC) Squadron 4, builds a triaxial cable in his work center at Naval Air Station (NAS) Fallon.
+Aviation Ordnanceman 2nd Class Joseph Avalos, from Victoria, Texas, assigned to Helicopter Sea Combat (HSC) Squadron 4, conducts maintenance on a MH-60S Knighthawk helicopter on the flight line at Naval Air Station (NAS) Fallon.
 Air Wing Fallon is part of the predeployment training cycle for Navy's carrier air wings.
 HSC-4, along with VFA-2, VFA-192, VFA-113, VFA-147, VAQ-136, VAW-113, and HSM-78 comprise CVW-2 and are detached to NAS Fallon in order to sharpen their warfighting readiness through a rigorous 5-week curriculum.
 The training conducted during Air Wing Fallon drives air wing integration and ensures that all CVW-2 squadrons are ready to conduct the full range of military operations when they deploy later this year.
 HSC 4 provides vertical lift search and rescue, logistics, anti-surface warfare, special operations forces support, and combat search and rescue capabilities.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Ryan M. Breeden/Released)

 |Date Taken: